ejain/blog/source/_posts/2001/2001-11-01-scandinavia.md

 thumbnails/5-26.jpg | images/5-26.jpg | Sunset over Stockholm.
 thumbnails/5-31.jpg | images/5-31.jpg | The Stadsholmen island.
 thumbnails/5-32.jpg | images/5-32.jpg | The town hall.
-thumbnails/5-34.jpg | images/5-34.jpg | The place in the town hall where the banquet after the nobel price ceremony is held. thumbnails/5-35.jpg | images/5-35.jpg | The Vasa museum with its salvaged 17th century ship. thumbnails/5-36.jpg | images/5-36.jpg | One of the dozens of reconstructed houses at the Skansen open air museum in Djurgården. thumbnails/5-37.jpg | images/5-37.jpg | Another house...
+thumbnails/5-34.jpg | images/5-34.jpg | The place in the town hall where the banquet after the Nobel Prize ceremony is held. thumbnails/5-35.jpg | images/5-35.jpg | The Vasa museum with its salvaged 17th century ship. thumbnails/5-36.jpg | images/5-36.jpg | One of the dozens of reconstructed houses at the Skansen open air museum in Djurgården. thumbnails/5-37.jpg | images/5-37.jpg | Another house...